-- Increase diagnostic testing and genomic surveillance in cattle and poultry. - Separation of infected cattle during convalescence. - Enforce cattle import restrictions to limit the movement of infected cattle across state borders. - Stringent control of potentially infected food products (removal of milk or other infected products). - 3.
-Continue enhanced public health activities to prevent H5N1 transmission to and among humans - Increase focus on sentinel surveillance, wastewater surveillance, and education of clinicians to consider H5N1 as a possible diagnosis for people who present with new respiratory illness. - Implementation of and support for recommended isolation of human cases and quarantine of close contacts of cases through escalated case finding and contact tracing, antiviral (eg, Tamiflu) prophylaxis for those exposed, compensation for individuals who are isolated/quarantined and cannot report to work, and social support to provide for essential needs of those in isolation/quarantine.
+- Increased diagnostic testing and genomic surveillance in cattle and poultry. - Separation of infected cattle during convalescence - Enforced cattle import restrictions to limit the movement of infected cattle across state borders - Stringent control of potentially infected food products (removal of milk or other infected products)

+3. Continue enhanced public health activities to prevent H5N1 transmission to and among humans

+- Increased focus on sentinel surveillance, wastewater surveillance, and education of clinicians to consider H5N1 as a possible diagnosis for people who present with new respiratory illness - Implementation of and support for recommended isolation of human cases and quarantine of close contacts of cases through escalated case finding and contact tracing, antiviral (eg, Tamiflu) prophylaxis for those exposed, compensation for individuals who are isolated/quarantined and cannot report to work, and social support to provide for essential needs of those in isolation/quarantine - Continued development and widespread implementation of antigen and molecular testing in both hospital and outpatient healthcare settings - Increased public health surveillance for H5N1 cases in local communities